chrisbanes/haze/docs/usage.md

 The minimum value I would realistically use is somewhere in the region of `0.33`, which results in the total pixel count of only 11% of the original content.
 This is likely to be visually different to no scaling, but depending on the styling parameters, it will be visually pleasing to the user.

-## Using both Modifier.haze and Modifier.hazeChild
+## Using both Modifier.haze and Modifier.hazeEffect

-A layout node can use both a `Modifier.hazeChild`, drawing a blurred effect from other areas, _and_ use `Modifier.haze` to draw itself for other `hazeChild` users.
+A layout node can use both a `Modifier.hazeEffect`, drawing a blurred effect from other areas, _and_ use `Modifier.hazeSource` to draw itself for other `hazeEffect` users.

 This nested functionality sounds complicated, but in reality it enables a simple use case: overlapping blurred layout nodes.

 ![](./media/overlap.webp)

 This code to implement this is like below.
-You'll notice that the `CreditCard()` nodes use both the `haze` and `hazeChild` modifiers. **Pay attention to the modifier order here.**
+You'll notice that the `CreditCard()` nodes use both the `hazeSource` and `hazeEffect` modifiers. **Pay attention to the modifier order here.**

 ``` kotlin
 Box {